The essentials on probation at work

 The final meeting before the probation period ends should take place a day before the end of the probation.
 At that point, the manager should notify the employee and let them know if they have been successful.

-1-2-1 meetings during the probation period should feel natural.
+One-to-one meetings during the probation period should feel natural.
 After all, the candidate was recruited for the job and should fit the profile the employee is looking for.
 Two-way communication should be preferred throughout.

 Identify any challenges or issues and discuss them

-Any issues or challenges should be discussed in 1-2-1 meetings by both parties involved.
+Any issues or challenges should be discussed in one-to-one meetings by both parties involved.
 If the manager feels that the new team member is not performing, they should raise this with them openly and provide feedback and guidance on what they should improve and how.
 Conversely, if the employee encounters challenges in their role, they should raise them with their supervisor and discuss solutions.

 Have clear expectations